Sayyid Qutb: Nasser and Qutb's death

 the Brotherhood were made popular by their extensive social programs in Egypt, and Nasser wanted to be ready once he had taken over.
 At this time, Qutb did not realize Nasser's alternate plans, and would continue to meet with him, sometimes for 12 hours a day, to discuss a post monarchical Egypt.
 Once Qutb realized that Nasser had taken advantage of the secrecy between the Free Officers and the Brotherhood, he promptly quit.
 Nasser then tried to persuade Qutb by offering him any position he wanted in Egypt except its Kingship, saying: "We will give you whatever position you want in the government, whether it's the Ministry of Education, Ministry of Arts, etc."

 Qutb refused every offer, having understood the reality of Nasser's plans.
 Upset that Nasser would not enforce a government based on Islamic ideology, Qutb and other Brotherhood members allegedly plotted to assassinate him in 1954.
 The alleged attempt was foiled and Qutb was jailed soon afterwards; the Egyptian government used the incident to justify a crackdown on various members of the Muslim Brotherhood for their vocal opposition towards the Nasser administration.
 During his first three years in prison, conditions were bad and Qutb was tortured.
 In later years he was allowed more mobility, including the opportunity to write.
-This period saw the composition of his two most important works: a commentary of the Qur'an Fi Zilal al-Qur'an (In the Shade of the Qur'an), and a manifesto of political Islam called Ma'alim fi-l-Tariq (Milestones).
-These works represent the final form of Qutb's thought, encompassing his radically anti-secular and anti-Western claims based on his interpretations of the Qur'an, Islamic history, and the social and political problems of Egypt.
+This period saw the composition of his two most important works: a commentary of the Quran Fi Zilal al-Qur'an (In the Shade of the Qur'an), and a manifesto of political Islam called Ma'alim fi-l-Tariq (Milestones).
+These works represent the final form of Qutb's thought, encompassing his radically anti-secular and anti-Western claims based on his interpretations of the Quran, Islamic history, and the social and political problems of Egypt.
 The school of thought he inspired has become known as Qutbism.

 Qutb was let out of prison in May 1964 at the behest of the President of Iraq, Abdul Salam Arif, for only 8 months before being rearrested on August 9, 1965.
 He was accused of plotting to overthrow the state and subjected to what some consider a show trial.
 Many of the charges placed against Qutb in court were taken directly from Ma'alim fi-l-Tariq and he adamantly supported his written statements.
 The trial culminated in a death sentence for Qutb and six other members of the Muslim Brotherhood.
 He was sentenced to death for his part in the conspiracy to assassinate the President and other Egyptian officials and personalities, though he was not the instigator or leader of the actual plot.
 On 29 August 1966, he was executed by hanging.